|

 This unique blend of theory, doctrine, context, and practice will immerse students in the world of civil rights litigation and provide essential tools for practice in this area.

-NOW AVAILABLE: Third Edition – Fully revised and released October 2020
+NOW AVAILABLE: Fourth Edition – Fully revised and released July 2023

 DIGITAL